algosup/2024-2025-project-3-quickest-path-team-3/Documents/TechnicalSpecification/TechnicalSpecifications.md

 The system must be able to handle invalid inputs gracefully, returning appropriate error messages in the specified format.

-The API must be well-documented, with clear examples of how to use it and what to expect in the responses.
-The documentation must be available in Markdown format and hosted on GitHub for easy access.
+The API must have well-structured documentation with clear examples of its usage and expected responses.
+The documentation should be in Markdown format and hosted on GitHub for easy access.

-The system must be thoroughly tested to ensure that it meets the performance requirements and delivers accurate results.
-Unit tests must be written to cover all possible scenarios and edge cases.
+he system must undergo thorough testing to ensure it meets performance requirements and delivers accurate results.
+Unit tests must cover all possible scenarios and edge cases.

 ### Data Source